ejelymyles/phase3-ATS-project/README.md

 The model contains the following Instance methods:
 1. save - saves a job to the database
-2. update - updates a current job in the database
+2. update - updates a job in the database
 3. delete - deletes a job from the database
 4. candidates - returns all of the candidates associated with a specific job in the database